 Sometimes, there may be a need to schedule an in-person visit after the telehealth visit.
 This could be for a concern that requires a physical exam, lab tests, immunizations, or other in-person attention.
 Your pediatrician may guide you to the campus health center or refer you to a local doctor's office.
 You may need to follow up with your regular doctor the next time you go home.

 Taking care of your physical and mental health when you're away from home is important.
+If you’re feeling some anxiety with the start of a new school year or feeling run down as you start finals, let your doctor know.
 Telehealth means you don't have to put it off and that help is a click away.
 Contact your pediatrician or primary care doctor to see if you can schedule a telehealth visit.
 Let them know if you are in a different state, and they can advise you on the best way to set up a visit.
 If you need a new doctor, check with your pediatrician or campus health center to see if they can suggest one.

 Carving out a private space and time for a telehealth visit might take a little research.
 As a college student you probably have practice doing that already!